 If you're a band, a DJ, whatever, you're only as big as how many people you can bring to a festival.
 EDM has really changed what commercial music consumption is.
 These purpose built clubs inside massive Las Vegas hotels?
 The music is shit, but they're selling thousands of bottles of alcohol a night to rich idiots.
 Kids today would rather go out on a night out, listening to whatever music, and getting on it, than pay $40 to going to a rock show that ends at midnight.
 Everyone wants more, all the time.

 You can produce a huge festival and not be shitty, though.
 Look at Tomorrowlands in Belgium.
-It's a huge festival, with almost the same acts at some of the major EDM festivals, yet so much quality and care is put into creating an experience.
+It's a huge festival, with almost the same acts at somewhere like Electric Daisy Carnival, yet so much quality and care is put into creating an experience.
 Electric Daisy Carnival?
-It's a stage in a parking lot, full of kids with fucking suckers in their mouths and gas masks on, getting wasted.
+It's a stage in a parking lot, full of loads of kids with fucking suckers in their mouths and gas masks on, getting wasted.

 To me, the perfect festival is Burning Man, or Shangri-La at Glastonbury.
 There's music, but it's not just about the music.
 It's about experimentation, and the environment in which you experience music.